 Based on relevant work experience, the completeness of the responses, cost and the overall project approach identified in the proposals received, the most qualified firms will be invited, at their expense, for an interview with the selection committee.
-Tentatively, interviews will be scheduled for the week of April 10, 2017.
+Tentatively, interviews will be scheduled sometime between October 22nd and October 29th.

 Following interviews, the most qualified firm will be selected and a proposed contract for services, including budget, schedule and scope of services will be negotiated.
 Final selection will be made by LAFCO by approving a contract for services.
-Action by the Contra Costa LAFCO on a proposed contract is tentatively scheduled for Wednesday, May 10, 2017.
+Action by the Contra Costa LAFCO on a proposed contract is tentatively scheduled for Wednesday, November 13, 2019.